Find quality home care providers across North Carolina. Serving 3 major metro areas.

 North Carolina offers mild winters and hot summers.
 Lower costs and no state income tax attract many retirees.

 North Carolina Area Agency on Aging provides free information and referrals.
-Contact your local office for guidance on choosing communities and understanding options.
+Contact your local office for guidance on choosing providers and understanding options.

-Explore home care communities in major metro areas across North Carolina.
+Explore home care providers in major metro areas across North Carolina.
 Each city page includes local pricing, neighborhood guides, and provider listings.

-Costs for home care in North Carolina vary by city and community.
-Contact local communities for specific pricing.
+Costs for home care in North Carolina vary by city and provider.
+Contact local providers for specific pricing.

 Medicaid coverage varies by care type and individual eligibility.
 Contact your local Area Agency on Aging orNorth Carolina Department of Health and Human Services for information on Medicaid waivers and assistance programs available in your state.

-All home care communities in North Carolina must be licensed by the state health department.
+All home care providers in North Carolina must be licensed by the state health department.
 You can verify licensing status and view inspection reports through the North Carolina Department of Health website.
-Always tour communities in person and ask to see their current license.
+Always tour providers in person and ask to see their current license.